 - National Baseball Hall of Fame Inductee (1972)

 Josh Gibson made his professional baseball debut in 1930, playing in one game for the Memphis Red Sox of the Negro National League.
 Gibson resumed his professional career in 1933 with the Pittsburgh Crawfords of the Negro National League.
 Gibson is regarded as one of the best offensive catchers to ever play baseball.
-He led the Negro National League in home runs eleven times and RBIs seven times.
+He led the Negro National League in home runs 11 times and RBIs seven times.
 Gibson paired his legendary power with an astounding .374 career batting average.
 His dominance across all hitting categories helped him to win the Triple Crown twice.
 Gibson was also credited with being a solid defensive catcher.
-He had natural skills such as a powerful arm and quick release, which made him highly effective at throwing out baserunners.
+He had natural skills such as a powerful arm and quick release, which made him highly effective at throwing out base runners.
 Gibson was acknowledged for his impressive career statistics and achievements in 1972 when he became the second player from the Negro leagues to ever be voted into the National Baseball Hall of Fame.

 Who is the greatest MLB catcher of all time?

 Johnny Bench is widely considered the greatest MLB catcher of all time.
 His ability to excel at both hitting and fielding completely changed how the position was perceived.
 As a batter, Bench was a pure power hitter.
 He set the record for most career home runs by a catcher, hitting 327.
 Bench also led the MLB in RBIs three times, further proving his offensive talent.
 He was also known for his incredible arm strength behind home plate.
 He set the National League record for career putouts and won ten Gold Gloves in ten consecutive seasons.
-Bench's well-balanced talent helped the Cincinnati Reds win two World Series championships and earned him two NL MVP awards.
+Bench’s well-balanced talent helped the Cincinnati Reds win two World Series championships and earned him two NL MVP Awards.
 His legacy will live on forever in Cooperstown, NY, after being inducted into the National Baseball Hall of Fame in 1989.

-What MLB catcher has won the most MVP awards in baseball history?
+What MLB catcher has won the most MVP Awards in baseball history?

-The most MVP awards won by a catcher is a tie between Yogi Berra and Roy Campanella.
+The most MVP Awards won by a catcher is a tie between Yogi Berra and Roy Campanella.
 Each player won the award three times throughout their respective careers.
-Berra and Campanella's combined six make up a third of all 18 times a player from the catcher position has won the MVP.
+Berra and Campanella’s combined six make up a third of all 18 times a player from the catcher position has won the MVP.
 Historically, it is less likely for a catcher to win the award.
 This is due to many teams trading-off offensive production in exchange for defensive talent at the catcher position.
 MVP voters do take defensive performance into account but are much more likely to vote for players with outstanding offensive statistics.

-What MLB catcher has won the most gold glove awards in baseball history?
+What MLB catcher has won the most Gold Glove Awards in baseball history?

-Iván Rodríguez has won the most Gold Glove awards at the catcher position, with a total of 13 throughout his MLB career.
+Iván Rodríguez has won the most Gold Glove Awards at the catcher position, with a total of 13 throughout his MLB career.
 This is an incredible career achievement due to the catcher position being historically known for strong defense.
-In order to win a Gold Glove at catcher you must have strong arm strength, fast reactions to block wild pitches, and be skilled at framing pitches.
-Rodríguez's landmark will be extremely difficult for another catcher to surpass.
+To win a Gold Glove at catcher you must have strong arm strength, fast reactions to block wild pitches, and be skilled at framing pitches.
+Rodríguez’s landmark will be extremely difficult for another catcher to surpass.
 Yadier Molina currently has the most active Gold Gloves won by a catcher with nine.
 However, he has announced that he plans to retire after the 2022 season.